The day-to-day online threats facing the government

-Busy government staff don’t always have the time to learn cybersecurity best practice.
-Government employees working in departments such as planning, finance, human resources and the administration staff that support them, have intense workloads – so it’s important they can work quickly and efficiently, without compromising their safety online.
+Busy government staff doesn’t always have the time to learn cybersecurity best practices.
+Government employees working in departments such as planning, finance, human resources, and the administration staff that support them, have intense workloads – so it’s important they can work quickly and efficiently, without compromising their safety online.

 It’s thought that as many as 95% of successful online hacks come down to human error.
 Mistakes are made by those who aren’t educated in online risks and can’t spot threats to their data.
 Sometimes it’s not a lack of knowledge, but a problem with relying solely on human performance.
 Even the most educated person can make mistakes that cause huge data breaches.

 Government organizations need to limit the risk of human error as much as possible.
 If it’s a case of staff reusing static or simple passwords that can be stolen using brute force attacks, then 2FA can be a solution.
 Products like Swivel Secure’s PINsafe® give users a unique, encrypted one-time code (OTC), that can only be used a single time.
 Once it has been used, successfully or unsuccessfully, then it becomes invalid.
 The OTC can be provided to the user in a number of ways including SMS, email, mobile app, or a hardware token.